Jismiya03/Jismiya03/README.md

 🎓 B.Tech Computer Science graduate | 📊 Aspiring Data Analyst

 ## 🔍 About Me
-B.Tech Computer Science graduate pursuing a Data Analytics certification.
-Skilled in Python (Pandas, NumPy, Matplotlib, Seaborn), Power BI, SQL, and Excel, with hands-on experience in data cleaning, visualization, exploratory data analysis, and basic statistical analysis.
-Detail-oriented and analytical, seeking a Data Analyst role to apply skills in data interpretation, reporting, and insight generation.
+B.Tech Computer Science and Engineering graduate currently pursuing a Python Full Stack Development course.
+Currently building a strong foundation in Python.
+I also have a background in Data Analytics, with knowledge of SQL, Power BI, Excel, Pandas, NumPy, Matplotlib, and Seaborn.
+Interested in software development and continuously learning new technologies to build my skills and grow as a developer.

 ---